 You can also make your workplace more mental health-friendly by:

-Show your team that you not only support mental health but actually show it by taking breaks for walks, setting limits, and planning staycations.
-Managers often focus so much on their team and work that they forget about themselves.
-Let your team know when you’re taking a break, going to therapy, or taking a day off to rest without checking emails.
-This helps them see that it’s okay to prioritize self-care and set boundaries.
+Show your team that you not only support mental health but actually show it by taking breaks for walks, setting limits, and planning staycations—balancing productivity and wellbeing in real, visible ways.
+Managers tend to be so concerned with their team and work that they neglect themselves.
+Inform your team when you’re going for a break, therapy, or taking a day off to relax without opening emails.
+This makes them realize that it’s acceptable to take care of themselves and establish boundaries.

 As we all know, workplaces can be stressful sometimes, especially in spaces that have tight deadlines to meet or have loads of changes constantly, such as in tech or finance.

 Pushing your employees in such scenarios can lead to stress, panic, underperformance, and quitting jobs.
-Considering and acknowledging workplace stress says a lot about your company’s availability to help workers and manage their burdens.
+Considering and acknowledging workplace stress says a lot about your company’s ability to help workers and manage their burdens by offering support without crossing boundaries.

 One of the great ways to manage stress is through counseling, as people handle stress differently, and in some cases, it is not optimistic.
 Managing stress is difficult, which can lead to unnecessary engagement with substance misuse.